-Before creating a homeschool space in your home, here are a few things to consider to stay within budget and contain this cost to homeschool:
+Before creating a homeschool space in your home, here are a few things to consider to stay within budget and contain the cost to homeschool:

 - How many and what grades will you be homeschooling?
 Do you have a toddler who will be playing alongside siblings who need a more quiet area?
 Are you teaching multiple grades together on a topic and need a large table?

 - Where will you store the daily curriculum books when not in use?
 Do you need a bookshelf?
 Storage bins?